teiband/python-plot-utilities/docs/discrete_histogram.md

         Figure and axes objects.
         If provided, the histograms are plotted on the provided figure and axes.
-If not, a new figure and new axes are created. figsize : tuple of two scalars, or 'auto'
+If not, a new figure and new axes are created. figsize : tuple of two scalars, or None
         Size (width, height) of figure in inches. (fig object passed via "fig" will over override this parameter).
-If 'auto', the figure size will be automatically determined from the number of distinct categories in x. dpi : <float> or <int>
+If None, the figure size will be automatically determined from the number of distinct categories in x. dpi : <float> or <int>
         Screen resolution. (fig object passed via "fig" will over override